 See general rules above.

-Notes for Commercial Drone Services operations in Mali
+Notes for operating Commercial Drone Services in Mali

 See general rules above.